Written By Sylvan Schneider

-Body cafe located at 333 West Cordova Rd. is amazing.
+Body of Santa Fe Cafe located at 333 West Cordova Rd. is amazing.
 This is a vegetarian, vegan, health-food-nut, raw foodie, and dessert lover’s haven.
 Body cafe is also great for dates as it has the best desserts in town.
 Meals can add up here due to expensive specialty juices, interesting appetizers, and to die for desserts, but if you just want a meal without all the extras it is affordable here, with meals ranging from $12.00 to $25.00.
 Anyway, you have got to give this place a try; there are actually a few meat options here as well.
 This place is extremely yummy.

-Last on my vegetarian and vegan list is Annapurna’s located at 1620 St. Michaels Dr. Annapurna’s is a very laid back hang out spot that is great to plug in a lap top, read, and write at with all vegetarian food and the best Chai latte in town.
+Last on my vegetarian and vegan list is Annapurna’s World Vegetarian Cafe located at 1620 St. Michaels Dr. Annapurna’s is a very laid back hang out spot that is great to plug in a lap top, read, and write at with all vegetarian food and the best Chai latte in town.
 This is a Southwestern student and staff favorite as well, almost every time I go there, I end up seeing Southwestern College people.
 Meals can be cheap if you get something small, but are generally moderately priced here.
 There is a good amount of Indian food offered here with some vegetarian and Indian twists on American classics.